mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 This feature automatically checks in items that have been checked out for longer than a defined period.

 * Enable **Auto Check-In** in your admin view settings.
-* Configure the timeout duration in your component’s **Global Settings** under “Auto Check-In Period.”
+* Configure the timeout duration in your component's **Global Settings** under "Auto Check-In Period."

 **Example:**
-If a user forgets to close an item, JCB’s auto-check-in feature will automatically release the lock after a set time.
+If a user forgets to close an item, JCB's auto-check-in feature will automatically release the lock after a set time.

 ---